gomorpheus/morpheus-docs/release_notes/compatibility.rst

 |morpheus| Application OS
 =========================

+.. important:: Existing Appliances on 14.04 must upgrade to 16.04 or 18.04 PRIOR to upgrading to v4.2.1.

 The Morpheus Application can be installed on the following Operating System versions:

 .. list-table:: **Supported Appliance Operating Systems**